 From opportunity and growth to uncertainty and downsizing, our current climate has employers wondering—what’s next?
 To keep organizations afloat, hiring organizations are seeking executives with specific core competencies.
-Sandy Dennis outlines the key attributes and leadership skills executives will need to stand out and be a bridge over troubled waters.
+Charlene Bergman outlines the key attributes and leadership skills executives will need to stand out and be a bridge over troubled waters.

 Have you ever been on a sailboat—on a calm sea where you can clearly see the horizon and your destination?
 As the skipper, you have to map your course, assign responsibilities to each crew member, set your point of sail, and harness the confidence to land at your destination within the time frame you’ve predicted.

 The key skills and experience you’ve called upon include planning, delegation, prediction, leadership and—as a sailor—dexterity.

 Then an unexpected, substantial, squall hits and things quickly escalate.
 You’re now tasked with a whole new set of circumstances—with a mandate to safeguard human and capital assets effectively and efficiently.
 Previous skills tapped into on calm waters, have become irrelevant.

 Like the skipper of the sailboat, you now have to traverse a whole new world which requires a new set of skills.
 Skills that the skipper had to quickly draw upon when stormy weather hit are the same skills that today’s employers are looking for—ones that help navigate the unknown course ahead.

 With unemployment rising and new business challenges emerging, senior leaders in transition will need to do things differently in order to grab the attention of hiring teams.
 There is no better way to do that than to focus on the things most important to employers during uncertain times.
 These include: